nerdyjohnny/ovidoc/docs/source/staff.rst

 nerdyjohnny
 '''''''
 Johnny, 23, the nerd who trys his best at paramedicine.
 Streams sometimes and has known Ovi waaaayyy too long.
-Therefore, he gets to be the mega throne in her side and make streaming hell.
+Therefore, he gets to be the mega thorn in her side and make streaming hell.

 https://www.twitch.tv/nerdyjohnny